oferei/json-gate/README.md

 * Documentation - You can extract documentation information from a JSON Schema, match this documentation to your data, and use that information for user interaction.
 * Hyperlinking - You can pair your JSON data with the defining JSON Schema to build hyperlinks into parts of that JSON data.

-_json-gate_ supports most of [JSON Schema Draft 3](http://tools.ietf.org/html/draft-zyp-json-schema-03), without the hyperlinking part.
+_json-gate_ supports most of [JSON Schema Draft 3](http://tools.ietf.org/html/draft-zyp-json-schema-03), minus the hyperlinking and hyper schema parts.

 ## Example